UCL/MPHY0026/doc/registration/intro.rst

 * rotations as the upper-left 3x3 matrix in a 4x4 homogeneous transformation matrix.
 * translation as the right-most 3x1 vector in a 4x4 homogeneous transformation matrix.

-Note the comment on the `opengl`_ website: *"This is the single most important tutorial in the whole set.
+Note the comment on the tutorial on the `opengl`_ website: *"This is the single most important tutorial in the whole set.
 Be sure to read it at least 8 times"*.

 This is not being facetious.
 It is good advice.